Ulysse Trélat

 Ulysse Trélat (13 August 1828, Paris - 28 March 1890) was a French surgeon remembered for describing the Leser–Trélat sign.

 He was the son of an Army physician, also named Ulysse Trélat (1795–1879).
 He received his education from his father, from Philippe-Frédéric Blandin, Auguste Nélaton and Philibert Joseph Roux.
-He graduated Doctor of Medicine in 1854, became prosector in 1855 and agrégé in 1857.
+He graduated Doctor of Medicine in 1854, became prosector in 1855 and agrégé in 1857 with a thesis on phossy jaw.
 He became surgeon in 1860, chief of surgery at Paris Maternité in 1864 and professor of clinical surgery at the Hôpital Necker.